gregoryterry/Network-Security-Groups-NSG-And-Analizing-Traffice-Between-Azure-Virtual-Machines-with-WireShark/README.md

 <img src="https://i.imgur.com/JRvdduO.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>

 <p>No. -Frame number from the beginning of the pcap.
-The first frame is always 1.
+The first frame is always 1.<P></P>
-Time - Seconds broken down to the nanosecond from the first frame of the pcap.
+<P></P>Time - Seconds broken down to the nanosecond from the first frame of the pcap.
 The first frame is always 0.000000.
-Source - Source address, commonly an IPv4, IPv6, or Ethernet address.
+<P></P>Source - Source address, commonly an IPv4, IPv6, or Ethernet address.
-Destination - Destination address, commonly an IPv4, IPv6, or Ethernet address.
+<P></P>Destination - Destination address, commonly an IPv4, IPv6, or Ethernet address.
-Protocol - Protocol used in the Ethernet frame, IP packet, or TCP segment (ARP, DNS, TCP, HTTP, etc.).
+<P></P>Protocol - Protocol used in the Ethernet frame, IP packet, or TCP segment (ARP, DNS, TCP, HTTP, etc.).
-Length - Length of the frame in bytes.
+<P></P>Length - Length of the frame in bytes.
 <p>

-<p>The most common columns that are monitored are:
+<h4>The most common columns that are monitored are:</h4>

 - Date & time in UTC
 - Source IP and source port